magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 # Introduction

-In this tutorial of the *modern-cljs* series we're going to respect the DRY principle while adhering to the progressive enhancement strategy.
-Specifically, we'll try to exercise both the DRY principle and the progressive enhancement strategy in one of the most relevant contexts in developing a web application: the form fields validation.
+In this tutorial of the *modern-cljs* series we're going to respect the [DRY principle][28] while adhering to the progressive enhancement strategy.
+Specifically, we'll try to exercise both the [DRY principle][28] and the progressive enhancement strategy in one of the most relevant contexts in developing a web application: the form fields validation.